• Skip to main content

 The ingredient amounts are listed in the printable recipe card below.

-• Dijon - Add a kick and acts as a binder.
+• Dijon - Adds a slightly spicy kick and slightly thickens the dressing.

 labeled citrus salad ingredients in bowls